shantanu-ingle/AirlineManagementSystem/README.md

-Creating a README for your GitHub repository is a great way to document your Airline Management System project, explain its purpose, and provide instructions for others to use or contribute to it.
-Below is a well-structured README template tailored to your Spring Boot application.
-You can copy this into a file named README.md in your repository’s root directory.

 Airline Management System
 Overview
 The Airline Management System is a RESTful API built with Spring Boot that allows users to manage flight schedules and tickets.
 It provides endpoints to retrieve flight information, book tickets, view ticket details, and cancel bookings, with validations to ensure data integrity.
 This project serves as a backend service for an airline management application, ideal for educational purposes or as a foundation for a real-world system.